 Company visits are quite flexible in terms of length and programming.
 Usually they are between 2-3 hours in length.
 Suggested format could include a tour, a presentation/workshop, followed by a mix-and-mingle.

 Hosted throughout the year, corporate partners are invited to campus to hold office hours for students.
 We provide you with an office and schedule students for 15-20 minute meetings.

 Rotman Commerce is proud to support a number of student-led organizations.
 Participating in or sponsoring student-led events is an excellent way to increase your brand awareness within the student population and to connect directly with students prior to recruitment.

 Please refer to our Directory of Student Organizations for a complete listing!

-For more details on Student Groups, please contact Lily Abediny,
+For more details on student organizations, please contact Sheri Browne,

 Rotman Commerce Alumni within your organization may want to consider volunteering for activities that connect them with students.

 Each year, we welcome hundreds of Rotman Commerce graduates back to campus as mentors, guest speakers, and advisors.
 These alumni play a vital role in helping our students get the most out of their time with us.
 There are many ways for alumni to volunteer and connect directly with current students.
 The activities have varying levels of commitment, so they can choose which might best fit their availability.
 To volunteer, please complete the Volunteer Form.
 To learn more about these opportunities, please contact Bonnie Merchan-Douglas, Alumni Development Officer – Volunteers at firstname.lastname@example.org.